gkaf89/NCC-Trainings/docs/openmp/exercise-1.md

         $ ./Hello-World-OpenMP

         // output
-        $ Hello world from parallel region
+        $ Hello world from the parallel region
-        Hello world from parallel region
+        Hello world from the parallel region
         ..
         ..
-        Hello world from parallel region
+        Hello world from the parallel region

-        end of the programme from master thread
+        end of the programme from the master thread
         ```

     === "OpenMP-version (FORTRAN)"